gl1tch1ng/gl1tch1ng/README.md

 I'm a Bachelor of Science in Information Systems (BSIS) student from the Philippines who enjoys building software, exploring new technologies, and solving problems through technology.

-I am currently working toward becoming a Full-Stack Developer while continuously improving my skills in web development, programming, networking, and artificial intelligence.
+I am currently working toward becoming a Full-Stack Developer while continuously improving my skills in web development, programming, and artificial intelligence.

 I enjoy learning new technologies, experimenting with Linux, and creating projects that help solve real-world problems.